 As the world leader in serving science, Thermo Fisher supports the urgent calls for action from scientists around the world to address climate change.
-We have committed to becoming net-zero by 2050 and joined the Business Ambition for 1.5°C campaign led by the Science Based Targets initiative (SBTi), aligning our goals with the Paris Agreement.
+We have committed to becoming net-zero by 2050 and joined the Business Ambition for 1.5°C campaign led by the Science Based Targets initiative (SBTi), aligning our goals with the Paris Agreement and the Sustainable Markets Initiative Health Systems Task Force joint supplier standards.
 This commitment expands on our near-term targets for Scope 1, 2, and 3 emissions, which are aligned with a 1.5°C trajectory.
 Thermo Fisher’s near- and long-term net-zero targets have been approved by the SBTi.

 Reduction in scope 1 and scope 2 emissions by 2030 from 2018 baseline

 Of suppliers (by spend) to set science-based targets by 2027

 Scope 1, 2 and 3 emissions by 2050